100 Notable alumni of

 -

-Louise Fili is an American graphic designer known for her use of typography.
-Her artistic inspiration comes from modernism and European art deco styles, as she blends historic typography with contemporary colors and compositions.
-Precuring her career in the publishing industry, Fili crafted nearly 2,000 book jackets during her time at Random House.
-Upon establishing her own design studio, she has averted her focus towards restaurant identity, food-related logos, and packaging.
+Louise Fili is an American graphic designer and artist known for her use of typography.
+Her work incorporates elements of modernism and European Art Deco, combining historical typography with contemporary design approaches.
+Fili designed nearly 2,000 book jackets while working at Random House.
+Since establishing her design studio, she has shifted her focus towards restaurant identity, food-related logos, and packaging.
+Fili currently teaches at the School of Visual Arts in New York City and has previously taught at The New School, New York University, and Cooper Union.

 -